 Freezing and reheating

 These naan breads freeze so well.
-For freezing, portion the naan as you wish, stack them, wrap the whole stack with an aluminum, and then put into a freezer bag/zip bag and freeze them.
+For freezing, portion the naan as you wish, stack them, wrap the whole stack with aluminum foil, and then put them into a freezer bag/zip bag and freeze them.

-For reheating, place your wrapped naan without removing the foil in a preheated oven and bake for about 15-20mins until all the naan bread are heated through.
+For reheating, place your wrapped naan without removing the foil in a preheated oven and bake for about 15-20mins until every naan bread is heated through.
 No need to thaw you can directly put the wrapped naan into the oven.

 Serving ideas/ suggestions:

-This recipe yields 7 medium size naans and is enough to serve 3 – 4 people.
-Naan bread are best to serve with Butter chicken, Chicken korma, or with any other Indian curry of your choice.
+This recipe yields 7 medium size naans and is enough to serve 2 – 3 people.
+Naan bread is best to serve with Butter chicken, Chicken korma, or any other Indian curry of your choice.
 You can also make this for your next Indian Biryani party.

 I hope you enjoy my simple Butter naan with yeast recipe.
 If you try that out please leave feedback below in the comments.
 I’d love to hear back from you.

 Check out my Garlic Naan recipe too..